SandraHeinzova/MyPongGame/README.md

 # MyPongGame

-** To play Pong on your computer, you need to copy all files! **
+** To play MyPongGame on your computer, you just need to download all of the files! **

-Project from course on Udemy (Angela Yu)
+This project is a part of The Complete Python Pro Bootcamp by Dr. Angela Yu, available on Udemy.

-I took few hints from Angela, but the code is largely my work.
+I took some hints from Angela, but the code itself is mostly the result of my own work.

-Big practising of OOP.
+It drastically improved my understanding of OOP.

-Have fun and play!
+Have fun!